-The HPV and Anal Cancer Foundation led a coalition of eight organizations in submitting joint testimony to a hearing at the Centers for Disease Control and Prevention (CDC) on February 24th in support of routine HPV vaccination in males.
+The Anal Cancer Foundation led a coalition of eight organizations in submitting joint testimony to a hearing at the Centers for Disease Control and Prevention (CDC) on February 24th in support of routine HPV vaccination in males.

-The HPV and Anal Cancer Foundation was joined in the letter by Gay Men’s Health Crisis, Project Inform, LGBT Cancer Network, National Cervical Cancer Coalition, the Global Initiative Against HPV and Cervical Cancer, The Oral Cancer Foundation, and the International Rectal Microbicide Advocates.
+The Anal Cancer Foundation was joined in the letter by Gay Men’s Health Crisis, Project Inform, LGBT Cancer Network, National Cervical Cancer Coalition, the Global Initiative Against HPV and Cervical Cancer, The Oral Cancer Foundation, and the International Rectal Microbicide Advocates.